 PrEP is safe but some people experience side effects like diarrhea, nausea, headache,

 fatigue, and stomach pain.
 These side effects usually go away over time.

 Tell your health care provider about any side effects that are severe or do not go away.

-PrEP is covered by many insurances, and available at no charge if you are uninsured.
+PrEP is covered by many insurances, and available at low cost if you are uninsured.
 All 16 county health departments have PrEP available.
-Call for more information on how to get started on PrEP.
+Call for more information about how to get started on PrEP.
 Your call is confidential.